mark2wavy254/alx-higher_level_programming/0x00-python-hello_world/README.md

 source code here.
 The output of the script should be:the number, followed by Battery street, followed by a new line.
 You are not allowed to cast the variable number into a string.
 Your code must be 3 lines long.
-You have to use f-strings tips
+You have to use f-strings tips.

+4. Print float
+- Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.